danwolstenholme-ctrl/hatch/README.md

 ## What Makes It Different

-- **Three-Model AI Pipeline** - Claude Sonnet builds, Claude Opus polishes, Gemini audits
+- **Recursive Neural Pipeline** - Powered entirely by Google's Gemini models
 - **Section-by-Section Building** - Watch your site come together piece by piece
 - **Real Code Output** - Production-ready React + Tailwind, not drag-and-drop blocks
 - **Live Preview** - See changes in real-time as you iterate